LAKELAND CAR ACCIDENT ATTORNEY

 Statute of Limitations

 The statute of limitations is the amount of time you have to file a car accident claim.
-In Florida, the statute of limitations is four years (two years for wrongful death)
+In Florida, the statute of limitations is two years.

 Amount of Property Damage